Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Petroleum refineryPetroleum or chemical production, transportation, storage, or processing facilityChemical manufacturing facilityPipeline and any appurtenance theretoWastewater treatment facilityWater treatment facilityMinePower generating station, plant, or substationElectric utility transmission lineCounty, city, or town jail or detention facilityPrison or facility under the Department of Corrections

 Nevada pairs criminal CI restrictions with a separate civil trespass cause of action under NRS 493.103, including treble damages — operators face concurrent criminal and civil exposure.
+The absence of general local preemption means operators must verify both state and local requirements for their specific location.

 8